matt001k/STORfs/README.md

 ``` c
 storfs_err_t storfs_rm(storfs_t *storfsInst, char *pathToFile, STORFS_FILE *stream);
 ```
-- Removes a file/directory according to the path declard
+- Removes a file/directory according to the path declared
 - If  a file is associated with a stream, the stream may be used called to terminate its values
 - If a directory is removed, all of its contents within(children) will be removed as well